thiagobardini/thiagobardini/README.md

 🚀 2023 Goal: Expand my skills and gain more work experience as a developer

-- Currently working as a QA Automation Engineer at TransPerfect (2022 - ongoing)
+- Currently working as a Frontend Developer & QA Automation Engineer at TransPerfect (2022 - ongoing)
 - Collaborating as a Frontend Developer at Code for Boston (2022 - ongoing)

-🚀 2022 Goal: Launch my career as a developer

 - Successfully completed a software engineering Bootcamp at General Assembly (2021)
 - Earned a degree in Information Technology from BHCC (2020)

-- Constantly seeking new opportunities to learn and grow as a developer.
+Constantly seeking new opportunities to learn and grow as a developer.

 <br/>